-Now, this part will depend on how you want to use your ornaments.
-If you are planning on using them separately on a tree then you will need to cut the jute twine in a smaller lengths.
+This part will depend on how you want to use your ornaments.
+If you are planning on using them separately on a tree then you will need to cut the jute twine in smaller lengths.

 If you want to make a set of hanging hearts then cut the jute pieces about a yard long (you can adjust the length accordingly afterward).